furkan-cat/furkan-cat/README.md

 <h3 align="center">Hello 👋 Everyone!</h1>
-<h4 align="center">Self-thought and highly motivated entry level Jr.Front End Developer.
-Currently I am diving to deep ReactJS and also I am trying to basics of React Native.
+<h4 align="center">Self-thought and highly motivated entry level Front End Developer.
+Currently I am diving to deep ReactJS.
 The opportunity to improve myself
 every day as far as in me lain excites me so much.
 I am trying to keep up-to-date my Github proﬁle daily.
 So don’t hesitate to check my projects here, to contact me if you have any further questions or any job offers.
 I'd be happy to be a open to any relocation on a global level or any remotely job offers.</h4>